 On this page you’ll find all the teaching materials we’ve developed for the I’m an Engineer event.
 They’re designed to develop students’ debating and discussion skills, and help the event run as smoothly as possible in your classroom.
+You can also find answers to Frequently Asked Questions here.

 Materials for running the event